Using AI to Detect Rug Pulls — A Case Study

 5. List 3 things you cannot see (your own blind spots).

-That last item — "list 3 things you cannot see" — we added later.
+That last item — "list 3 things you cannot see" — is worth adding deliberately.
 Forcing the AI to admit its limits makes the output more trustworthy, not less.
-When the AI explicitly says "I cannot see internal Discord discussions", we know that is the part a human has to cover manually.
+When the AI explicitly says "I cannot see internal Discord discussions", you know that is the part a human has to cover manually.

 AI does not block every rug.
 But it blocks about 70% of the low-effort ones, which frees your actual brainpower for deep tracking of the projects that look genuinely legit.